Trust Centers: Overview

 Privacy and security pages: Add links to other related pages, such as your privacy policy or sub-processors page.

-You can invite anyone to view a published Trust Page, and configure access and NDA settings for your Trust Center as a whole to ensure appropriate protections are in place.
-Users on a paid Trust Exchange plan can also set custom domains and watermarks for Trust Pages.
+You can invite anyone to view a published Trust Center, and configure access and NDA settings for Trust Centers collectively to ensure appropriate protections are in place.
+Users on a paid Trust Exchange plan can also set custom domains and watermarks for Trust Centers.

 See also: